Online business advertising, also known as Internet advertising, is one of the most important aspects of marketing businesses online.

 We talked about it above: it’s the purchase of online business advertising space on the sites of google’s proprietary affiliate network (AdSense).
-The platform to publish ads is always that of Google Adwords.
+The platform to publish ads is always Google Adwords.

-But should be considered a subcategory of SEA (Search Engine Advertising), in turn, a speciality of SEM (Search Engine Marketing).
+But should be considered a subcategory of SEA (Search Engine Advertising), in turn, a specialty of SEM (Search Engine Marketing).

 3. Native Advertising

 Native ads are advertisements that take on the format and tone of the website or web channel in which they are published.